Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Types of Depression.md

 While many people who menstruate will have PMS, not everyone will develop PMDD.
 This type of depression most likely occurs due to dropping hormone levels following ovulation.

-In order for a doctor to diagnose PMDD, they’ll want to know if you have depressive symptoms most of your menstrual cycles, and if these usually start within a week before menstruation starts.
+In order to accurately identify PMDD, it is important to observe if depressive symptoms occur during most menstrual cycles, and if these usually start within a week before menstruation begins.

 According to the DSM-5-TR, for a diagnosis of PMDD, at least 4 of the following must be present: